-4.11 Under a company's business strategy it may hold investments for strategic purposes.
+- 4.11 Under a company's business strategy it may hold investments for strategic purposes.
 Such investments are not readily disposable in the sense required to meet condition (c) of the readily convertible to cash test at 3.12 above, as a company's strategy cannot be readily changed so as to allow the investment to be realised immediately at the date of determination.
-For example, the company might have a strategic investment in a listed company that qualifies to be accounted for as an associate under IAS 28.
-It is possible for the company to elect under IAS 28 to account for its associates (in its separate financial statements) at fair value under IAS 39 (e.g.eg. as an available-for-sale asset, with fair value changes reported in equity).
-Increases in fair value of such a strategic investment might be

-- regarded as realised but for condition (c) of the test for readily convertible to cash.
+For example, the company might have a strategic investment in a listed company that qualifies to be accounted for as an associate.
+It is possible for the company to elect to account for its associates (in its separate financial statements) at fair value under options available in IAS 28 and FRS 102.
+Increases in fair value of such a strategic investment might be regarded as realised but for condition (c) of the test for readily convertible to cash.
 Thus the fair value increases are, consequently, unrealised. - 4.12 A similar analysis may be made for a company's holding of other financial assets, such as government bonds, that are classified as available-for-sale and are thus remeasured at fair value but nevertheless are held to meet the company's business strategy or regulatory requirements.
 Any fair value increases of such assets are unrealised as the company cannot readily change its business strategy or regulatory compliance to allow the financial assets to be realised immediately at the date of determination.